City Guide for: Basseterre, Saint Kitts and Nevis

 Best Time to Visit

-The best time to visit Newcastle and Nevis is during the dry season, which runs from December to April.
-During these months, you can expect sunny skies, warm temperatures, and lower humidity.
-This is also the peak tourist season, so expect higher prices and more crowds.
-The shoulder seasons of May-June and November can also be pleasant, with fewer crowds and slightly lower prices.
+The best time to visit Basseterre and Saint Kitts and Nevis is during the dry season, which runs from December to April.
+During this period, the weather is sunny and pleasant, with lower humidity and less rainfall.
+This makes it ideal for exploring the island's beaches, hiking trails, and historical sites.
+The shoulder seasons of May-June and November can also be good options, offering a balance of pleasant weather and fewer crowds.

 Transportation